-Outside of music, Leila is a 7th grade student at Alice B. Landrum Middle School taking high school classes in Geometry and American Sign Language.
-She is a member of their Book Club, Junior Thespian Troupe and Math Team—being one of three students to qualify for the 2022 State MathCounts Competition.
-Leila also runs Cross Country and studies Ballet and Flamenco with Ponte Vedra Ballet and Dance Company.
+Outside of music, Leila is an 8th grade student taking several high school classes including Pre-Calculus and American Sign Language.
+She volunteers as a tutor of refugee students through the JaxThrive organization.
+Leila also enjoys running Cross Country and dancing Ballet and Contemporary with the A2K Dance Project.